For many of us, a steaming cup of coffee is the perfect way to kick-start the day as part of our morning routine.

 Why Tooth Sensitivity Varies During the Day

 Many people notice their teeth feel more sensitive at certain times, especially in the morning.
 This happens because saliva production slows down overnight, leaving teeth with less natural protection.
 Additionally, gum tissue swells slightly during sleep, which can expose more of the tooth’s root surface.
+Caffeine is a diuretic that can reduce saliva production, resulting in a dry mouth.
+This lack of saliva exacerbates sensitivity, particularly when consuming acidic beverages like coffee.

 Lower-Acid Coffee Alternatives for Sensitive Teeth